Pan Jinlian

 Pan Jinlian (潘金蓮 (P'an Chin-lien)) is a fictional character in the Chinese novel Jin Ping Mei (The Plum in the Golden Vase), and a minor character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
 She is an archetypal femme fatale and one of the most notorious villainesses of classical Chinese culture.
+Her story contributed to the popularization of the “hero kills his sister-in-law” trope in Chinese literature.
 She has also become the patron goddess of brothels and prostitutes.

 Name

 Pan Jinlian's name appears to be inspired by Pan Yunu, an imperial consort of the Southern Qi.
 Her husband, Xiao Baojuan, was obsessed with her small feet and made her dance on golden (金, jin) lotuses (蓮, lian).

 Pan Jinlian also appeared to be based on the false rumors a real namesake lady who had a sharply different personality.
 The reputation of real-life Pan Jinlian was badly affected by the fictional Pan Jinlian and this incident also caused a rift between Pan family and Shi family (the family of Shi Nai'an, author of Water Margin) for a long time until descendants of Shi family made an official apology in 2009.